-1. Use chopped Candy Corn or chopped Candy Bars in place of chocolate chips in cookies or brownies.
+1. Use chopped Candy Corn or chopped Candy Bars in place of chocolate chips in cookies or brownies. (or use both as in this recipe for Candy Corn & Chocolate Chip Cookies from Christina Tosi at NYC's Momfuku)

 2. Chopped up Candy and Candy Bars can also be used as toppings for ice cream sundaes or over yoghurt.